Bob Dylan World Tour 1966: Personality and equipment

 Now that Dylan had separated himself from his folk contemporaries, his personality had greatly changed.
 The James Dean look of a leather jacket and slacks was gone.
 Dylan's new style of dress consisted of a dark green hounds tooth suit consisting of a tight, double-breasted waist-coat with a matching pair drainpipe trousers, all laced with diamond flecked stripes.
 For footwear, he chose a new pair of handmade Chelsea Boots, which were famously associated with the Beatles, and better known as "Beatle boots".
-According to his primary photographer Barry Feinstein, Dylan picked up the custom tailored suit and boots from a shop on Carnaby Street in London.
+According to his primary photographer Barry Feinstein, Dylan picked up the custom tailored suit and boots from a shop on Carnaby Street in London; However, guitarist Robbie Robertson claims the houndstooth suit was made by Toronto-based tailor Lou Myles.
 When he wasn't on stage performing, Dylan was rarely seen without his blue suede military jacket, and custom wayfarer-style sunglasses.

 Throughout the tour Dylan used during his acoustic sets his Gibson Nick Lucas Special.
 Upon his arrival in Melbourne, After Dylan's Nick Lucas Special was damaged and sent for repairs, he would borrow a guitar from a local luthier for his shows in Adelaide and Perth until he got back the repaired guitar just in time for the European leg of the tour.
 He also used the short lived Fender Kingman in his free time off stage.
 During the electric sets, he used a 1965 black Fender Telecaster with a maplecap neck, subsequently used by Robbie Robertson until the mid seventies, during concerts like Woodstock and the Isle of Wight Festival, before being stripped of its paint in 1970, and having a humbucker placed on it around 1971.
 Robertson owned this guitar up until at least 2015.
 Robertson used an early sixties blonde Telecaster with rosewood fretboard and a Fender Showman.
 Rick Danko employed a mid-sixties sunburst Fender Jazz Bass and a Traynor amplifier.
 Garth Hudson played his Lowrey Lincolnwood SSO and a Leslie 45.
 Richard Manuel used the piano of the venue, and Mickey Jones played a Gretsch drumkit.

 Despite the transition from acoustic folk music over to rock 'n' roll, Dylan did not see himself as a part of the mainstream crowd of musicians.
 In a press conference in December 1965 he would detach himself from his contemporaries of rock music and call his style "vision music ... mathematical music".

 During his 1966 World Tour Tour, Dylan is alleged to have taken drugs.
 During his 1965 tour of England, it was alleged Dylan had used cannabis, but, by the end of 1965, he is said to have taken other drugs.
 During his 1966 tour, Dylan told Robert Shelton: "It takes a lot of medicine to keep up this pace.
 A concert tour like this has almost killed me."
 Dylan told Rolling Stone in 1984 that he "never got hooked on any kind of drug.".